-Roulette is an extremely simple game to pick up, the best way to do it is often just to play it and learn as you go.
+Roulette is an extremely simple game to pick up, the best way to do it is often just to play and learn as you go making small low risk bets or practising on a free game.
 The concept itself is simple, there is a wheel and a betting surface with which the game is played.
-The wheel is flat against the table and is used to randomly generate a number from 0 to 36 (in the European and French versions), to do this the wheel is spun and a small metallic ball is spun in the opposite direction along a small groove within the wheel.
-Eventually the wheel and ball will come to a stop and the ball will come to rest in one of 37 numbered pockets.
+The wheel is flat against the table and is used to randomly generate a number from 0 to 36 (in the European and French versions).
+To do this the wheel is spun and a small metallic ball is spun in the opposite direction along a small groove within the wheel.
+Eventually the wheel and ball will come to a stop and the ball will come to rest in one of 37 numbered pockets (38 in American Roulette).

-When betting on roulette you are betting on it to land on a certain number or group of numbers.
+When betting on roulette you are betting that the ball will land in a certain numbered pocket or group of numbers.
 The layout or betting surface is where you will do all of your betting.
-The felt lined table featured a design (which varies depending on the version) containing all the numbers and other betting options, to bet you simply place a chip or a number of chips on the desired area.
+The felt lined table features a design (which varies depending on the version) containing all the numbers and other betting options.
+To bet you simply place a chip or a number of chips on the desired area.

 There are a wide variation of bets that you can place when playing roulette, so to help you understand as many of them as possible we have created a betting guide that you can read through below.

 Types of bets

 There are many types of roulette bets within the game.
 We go into all of them in detail: they can be split into 3 types: Inside Bets, Outside Bets and the more exotic Call Bets.
 Betting on the inside bets has a low probability of winning compared to the outside, but the pay-out is much larger.
 The outside bets are the opposite and have a high probability, but a much lower pay-out.